Skip to content

 Little_grebe__5

 The little grebe, also known as dabchick, is a species of water bird belonging to the family of grebes.
-Its scientific name is from Ancient Greek, with the genus name “takhus” meaning “fast” and “bapto” meaning “to sink under”.
+Its scientific name is from Ancient Greek, with the genus name “thus,” meaning “fast,” and “bapto,” meaning “to sink under.”

-Its legs are short and it has sharp claws, which allow it to move quickly across the water and even dive underwater.
+Its legs are short, and its sharp claws allow it to move quickly across the water and even dive underwater.
 The little grebe feeds by diving underwater and eating small fish, invertebrates, and aquatic plants.

-They are also known to build their nests on floating vegetation in shallow water.
+They also build their nests on floating vegetation in shallow water.

 KingdomAnimalia